stathissideris/dali/doc/layout.md

  [:dali/surround {:select [:.right] :rounded 5 :attrs {:stroke :none :fill :green, :dali/z-index -1}}]]
 ```

 `:dali/surround` can only be used as a selector layout.
+You can also
+use a simple keyword as a value, in which case just a single element
+with that `:id` will be surrounded.

-The map under
-`:attrs` will be merged with the attributes of the generated `[:rect]`
+The map under `:attrs` will be merged with the attributes of the
-and you can use it to define things like `:dali/z-index` to make sure
+generated `[:rect]` and you can use it to define things like
-that the rectangle appears below all other elements, to give it an
+`:dali/z-index` to make sure that the rectangle appears below all
+other elements (as in the example above), to give it an `:id` to refer
-`:id` to refer to from other layouts, or even a `:class` to control
+to from other layouts, or even a `:class` to control its appearance.
-its appearance.

 ## Ghosts